skycoin/skywire/mainnet_rules.md

 ***

 ## Rewards
 **Skywire Visors must be running Skywire v0.3.0 or higher to receive rewards.** Note that the required minimal Skywire version is subject to change and will be updated from time-to-time.
-We'll keep the minimal version requirement one release behind the most recent one to provide everyone with sufficient time to upgrade.
+We'll keep the minimal version requirement at least one release behind the most recent one to provide everyone with sufficient time to upgrade.
 <br>
 * The rewards are **paid every subsequent month around the 5th** (short delays are possible)
 * Adjustments of previous months are included in these reward distributions on the 5th.